The Lancet August 26, 2023

 Setting

-Population Adults with a BMI ≥30 kg/m² or ≥27 kg/m² with weight-related comorbidities, without type 2 diabetes.
+Population Adults with a body mass index (BMI) of ≥30 kg/m², or ≥27 kg/m² with at least one weight-related complication or comorbidity, without type 2 diabetes.

-Intervention Oral semaglutide, escalated to 50 mg once daily.
+Intervention Oral semaglutide escalated to 50 mg once daily, plus a lifestyle intervention.

-Outcome Percentage change in body weight from baseline to week 68 and achievement of weight reduction of at least 5% at week 68.
+Outcome Co-primary endpoints were the percentage change in body weight from baseline to week 68, and the achievement of a body weight reduction of ≥5% at week 68.

 Study Limitations

-The study enrolled a population predominantly consisting of females (74%), which may limit the generalizability of findings across different genders.
+The study population lacked broad diversity, being predominantly female (74%) and predominantly white, which may limit the generalizability of the findings across broader demographic groups.

 Clinical Significance